FemtoEmacs/Sumerian/README.md

 ![image](https://github.com/user-attachments/assets/958a6db2-2ffd-49f0-b57d-640f594fa099)

+There are two ways of typesetting Sumerian.
+The first uses Unicode and a scriptable text editor like Emacs to perform the typesetting.
+The other one is to write your fonts using Bezier curves and an image manipulation program, such as GIMP.
+In this tutorial, you will learn to typeset Sumerian in Emacs, but I provide a Gimp directory where you can learn how to design your Sumerian fonts.

 ## Books
 There are few grammar books for Sumerian.
 Unfortunately, Marie-Louise Thomsen's "**The Sumerian Language**" does not use cuneiform, so I cannot recommend it.
 This leaves us with John Hayes' **Manual of Sumerian** and Joshua Bowen's **Learn to Read Ancient Sumerian**.
 Therefore, I advise you to buy  "**A Manual of Sumerian: Grammar and Texts**" by Hayes to learn this ancient language in depth.
 It is also a good idea to acquire "**Learn to Read Ancient Sumerian**" by Joshua Bowen and Megan Lewis.

+## Order of reading this tutorial
+1. The present README contains the first lesson with the document ```Ur-Nammu 9```.
+2. In the ```Emacs``` directory, the second lesson briefly introduces the Emacs editor and annotates the document ```Ur-Nammu 7```.
+3. Directory ```ur-nammu-31``` contains the third lesson.
+4. The fourth lesson is in the directory ```Ur-Nammu-23```.
+5. The fifth lesson is in the directory ```lesson-five-Ur-Nammu-5```.

 ## Sentence structure
 1- [NANNA \